 With WordPress, all of your content is stored in a database (called a MySQL database or SQL file) on your server, not page files.
 This means that if you need to make global changes to your content like replacing text or URLs throughout your site, these changes have to be made inside your WordPress database tables.

-Editing WordPress database tables, however, requires having knowledge of SQL.
+Editing databases, however, requires having knowledge of SQL.
 If you are a non-coder and need to make global changes to content on your website, the best way to do this is to use a WordPress plugin.

 In this tutorial, you will learn how to use plugins to easily perform a global search and replace in WordPress without touching code or editing your WordPress database tables.